Dr. Malcolm Nicholson Farmhouse

 The Dr. Malcolm Nicholson Farmhouse (also known as the Nicholson Farmhouse or Nicholson Farmhouse Restaurant) is a historic farmhouse in Havana, Florida, United States.
 It is located at 200 Coca-Cola Avenue, on SR 12 west of Havana.
 On October 28, 1994, it was added to the U.S. National Register of Historic Places.

-Operating as a steakhouse and giftshop, on December 23, 2006, the restaurant and giftshop were closed for business, following the 1999 death of the plantation's owner.
+Operating as a steakhouse and giftshop, the restaurant and gift shop closed on December 23, 2006, following the death of the plantation's owner in 1999.
 In 2014, it reopened as White Dog Plantation, a retreat and bed-and-breakfast.